opensha/opensha-fault-sys-tools/doc/glossary.md

 TODO

+### Simulated Annealing

+An inversion technique used in the [UCERF3 Grand Inversion](https://pubs.geoscienceworld.org/ssa/bssa/article/104/3/1181/351434/The-UCERF3-Grand-Inversion-Solving-for-the-Long).
+See [Wikipedia entry](https://en.wikipedia.org/wiki/Simulated_annealing) for more information.

 ### Solution

 A Solution defines the annual rate of occurrence of each [supra-seismogenic ruptures](#supra-seismogenic-rupture) from a [Rupture Set](#rupture-set), and may also supply information about gridded seismicity.